How to Manage Stress to Protect your Immune System

 Reduce caffeine and alcohol intake as this can increase feelings of stress.

 Try meditation to slow your mind down and provide relaxation.
 Even 10 minutes will give you benefits.
+Learning how to meditate could be the best gift you could give yourself.
+Check out the Meditation for Complete Beginners Course he

 Practice mindfulness by focusing on the present moment with all of your 5 senses.
 This helps to disrupt your mind from focusing on worries about the future and can help bring stress levels down.